 One of the first steps to realizing a highly profitable group fitness offering is to identify how much revenue group fitness (both live and online) is contributing to various areas of your business.
 It may not yet have its own income stream on your P&L, but you can almost guarantee that group fitness accounts for a significant proportion of other streams.

-A study by the ukactive Research Institute in 2018 found members who do 3 or more Les Mills classes per week stay with their club for 50% longer than those who don’t do classes – equating to an extra 9.8 months of dues per member.
+A study by the ukactive Research Institute found members who do 3 or more Les Mills classes per week stay with their club for 50% longer than those who don’t do classes – equating to an extra 9.8 months of dues per member.
 In other words, the members who were doing regular group fitness classes had twice the lifetime value of gym-only members.

 For Christian Mason, Managing Director of the Virgin Active SE Asia portfolio of 14 clubs, group fitness is a key pillar of his member retention strategy, as well as helping to drive acquisition.
 “Group fitness is enormous for us.
 We’re sitting at 60 percent penetration rate for group exercise across our membership and that’s so important for our broader product offering.